pombreda/pgreloaded/doc/modules/compat.rst

 The :mod:`pygame2.compat` module is for internal purposes of the :mod:`pygame2` package and should not be used outside of the package.
-Classes, methods and interfaces might break between versions and there is no guarantee of API compatibility on different platforms and python implementations.
+Classes, methods and interfaces might change between versions and there is no guarantee of API compatibility on different platforms and python implementations or between releases.

 .. data:: ISPYTHON2

-   True, if executed in a Python 2.x compatible interpreter, False otherwise.
+   ``True``, if executed in a Python 2.x compatible interpreter, ``False`` otherwise.

 .. data:: ISPYTHON3

-   True, if executed in a Python 3.x compatible interpreter, False otherwise.
+   ``True``, if executed in a Python 3.x compatible interpreter, ``False`` otherwise.

 .. function:: long([x[, base]])